The installation of Next.js involves not only setting up the

 framework but also configuring the project structure, including creating

-.
+essential directories like pages.
 This article details the

 installation and basic setup of Next.js using npm or yarn.